 Build Supportive Communities

-Connecting with other autistic individuals provides immense relief and validation.
-Peer support, whether online or in person, reminds people they’re not alone.
-Understanding friends and family can also help by respecting communication preferences and removing pressure to mask.
+Connecting with other autistic people provides immense relief and validation.
+Peer support, whether online or in person, reminds you that you are not alone.
+In addition, understanding friends and family can help by respecting how you communicate and removing pressure to mask.

 Manage Daily Stress with Practical Tools